omkarfadtare/Essential/README.md

 git branch -D bug_fix_branch
 ```

-__8) Undoing changes in Git:__
+__9) Undoing changes in Git:__
-- If you accidentally added files to the staging area (that is git add), you can undo this to unstage the files, by running below command in Git Bash:
+- If you accidentally added files to the staging area (that is "git add"), you can undo this to unstage the files, by running below command in Git Bash:
 ```ruby
 git reset
 git reset file_name